cockroachdb/docs/v22.2/restore.md

 The listed privileges do not cascade to objects lower in the schema tree.
 For example, if you are granted system-level restore privileges, this does not give you the privilege to restore a table.
 If you need the `RESTORE` privilege on a database to apply to all newly created tables in that database, use [`DEFAULT PRIVILEGES`](security-reference/authorization.html#default-privileges).
 You can add `RESTORE` to the user or role's default privileges with [`ALTER DEFAULT PRIVILEGES`](alter-default-privileges.html#grant-default-privileges-to-a-specific-role).

-Members of the [`admin` role](security-reference/authorization.html#admin-role) can run all levels of `RESTORE` without the need to grant a specific `RESTORE` privilege.
+Members of the [`admin` role](security-reference/authorization.html#admin-role) can run all three types of restore (cluster, database, and table) without the need to grant a specific `RESTORE` privilege.
 However, we recommend using the `RESTORE` privilege model to create users or roles and grant them `RESTORE` privileges as necessary for stronger access control.

 See [`GRANT`](grant.html) for detail on granting privileges to a role or user.

-### Existing required privileges
+## Required privileges using the legacy privilege model

 The following details the existing privilege model that CockroachDB supports in v22.2 and earlier.
 Support for this privilege model will be removed in a future release:

 - [Full cluster restores](#full-cluster) can only be run by members of the [`ADMIN` role](security-reference/authorization.html#admin-role).
 By default, the `root` user belongs to the `admin` role.
 - For all other restores, the user must have [write access](security-reference/authorization.html#managing-privileges) (`CREATE` or `INSERT`) on all objects affected.

-See the [previous section](#required-privileges) for the updated privilege model.
+See the [Required privileges](#required-privileges) section for the updated privilege model.

 ### Source privileges

 {% include {{ page.version.version }}/misc/external-io-privilege.md %}

-`EXTERNALIOIMPLICITACCESS` or [`admin`](security-reference/authorization.html#admin-role) is required for the following scenarios:
+Either the `EXTERNALIOIMPLICITACCESS` system privilege or the [`admin`](security-reference/authorization.html#admin-role) role is required for the following scenarios:

 - To interact with a cloud storage resource using [`IMPLICIT` authentication](use-cloud-storage-for-bulk-operations.html#authentication).
 - Use of a [custom endpoint](https://docs.aws.amazon.com/sdk-for-go/api/aws/endpoints/) on S3.